stem-teacher/nesa-material/readme.md

 # NESA Material

 The following directories contain:
-Copies of the NESA source curriculum material.
+1. Copies of the NESA source curriculum material.
-To enable AI processing, program's to convert word and PDF documents to Markdown format.
+2. Program's to convert word and PDF documents to markdown format.
+This is to support processing by AI Agents and other activities.
-Programs to prepare trace outcomes.
+3. Programs to prepare trace outcomes.
-Manual copies where automation was not performed.
+4. Manually converted documnets where automation was not performed.

-The program convert-2.js may be run thus
+An action has established to support the conversion process, however the program convert-2.js may be run manually thus
 ```javascript
 node convert-2.js
 ```